josue-rojas/Auto-Image-Crop/README.md

 2. make sure you did the first step
 3. !important make 'images' folder and inside put zip files containing the images
 4. double click start.command
-5. grab a coffee or do something else while the images get cropped and downloaded (3seconds per img)
+5. grab a coffee or do something else while the images get cropped and downloaded (1 seconds per img)
 6. (optional) double click clean.command just to make sure image folder gets deleted from github, this will also delete if from your local files

 ##### TODO: